TheBepps/IoT_RideSync/README.md

 ## System Architecture
 The RideSyncIoT system operates as follows:

-1. **Data Collection:** Sensors on the Arduino gather data on GPS location, acceleration, environmental conditions, and suspension movement.
+1. **Data Collection:** Sensors on the Arduino gather data on acceleration, environmental conditions, and suspension movement.
-2. **Data Transmission:** Collected data is sent via BLE to the RideSyncIoT smartphone app.
+2. **Data Transmission:** Collected data is sent via BLE to the RideSyncIoT smartphone app, that also gather data on GPS location.
 3. **Data Storage and Visualization:** The app displays real-time data and uploads it to a Raspberry Pi server via MQTT.
 Data is stored in InfluxDB and visualized with Grafana for in-depth analysis.

 ## Usage